Perspective | Michelle Obama just ripped up the playbook for former first ladies

 By allowing herself to be photographed alongside 15 other members of Beyoncé’s inner circle, Obama reclaimed her image from the annals of stodgy first lady portraits.
 And, she did it by embodying Beyoncé’s.

-The image, in case you haven’t seen it, is part of a birthday tribute to the singer who posted a series of portraits of black women — some famous, others not — dressed in one of her iconic looks from the “Formation” video.
+The image, in case you haven’t seen it, is part of a birthday tribute to the singer who posted portraits of black women — some famous, others not — dressed in one of her iconic looks from the “Formation” video.

 The portraits alone were striking, but Obama’s participation was jaw-dropping.
 Eight months after leaving the White House, she has quietly returned to private life.
 She posts rarely to social media — a sweet Valentine’s message here, a birthday wish there.
 She has made trips to visit high schools, some low-key and others covered by the media, to emphasize her initiative to encourage higher education.
 She has given a few paid speeches, but those are generally closed to the public.